DePaWSiT/nvim/README.md

 # Stuff to install manually... unfortunately :(
+- kitty (or another clipboard supporting osc-52)
+  - kitty does require a monospaced font

 if you wanna go crazy, use :checkhealth and install as many warnings as you want